McDonald's And Coca-Cola Don't Look Anti-Fragile To Me

 McDonald's Threatened By Debt Level

 McDonald's shares dropped 44% from top tick to bottom tick during the crash.
 It has since rallied 46% of the bottom.
-Everyone reading this knows, I think, the math of market drops and recoveries; eg, if the market drops 40% it has to rally 67% to get you back to where you started.
+Everyone reading this knows, I think, the math of market drops and recoveries; e.g., if the market drops 40%, it has to rally 67% to get you back to where you started.
 McDonald's is over halfway back at 58%.

 The important thing to notice from that original 44% drop is that McDonald's stock did not behave as it should have if safe and defensive.
 The S&P 500 dropped 37% top tick to bottom tick (so far).
 McDonald's was consequently in the bottom half of the market performance as far as defensive price behavior goes.
 A decline like that is not supposed to happen with an anti-fragile company whose business is well defended.
 Why was a consumer company with a strong brand and products with low unit prices trading with the lower half of the market along with banks and industrial cyclicals?